benjamin-wright/boat-monitor/README.md

 ## ToDo

-- Update the client to accept a request body
+- Show a connection outage symbol if there's an error hitting the pins endpoint
-  - i.e. look for the `content-length` header, then decide whether to bail at the first newline or read extra beyond that
+- Test the digital out and the analog pins with the signal generator and multimeter

 ## Requirements